 JEE Main 2026: Registration (Session 2 Started), Exam Date, Application Form, Eligibility, Syllabus, Exam Pattern, Fees, Admit Card, Answer Key, Results

-The NTA released the JEE Main 2026 Session 1 Results on February 16, 2026, along with the final answer key.
-The provisional answer key for session 1 was released on February 4, and students had until February 6, 2026, to file their objections.
-After all the objections were resolved, the final answer key and results were made public on February 16, 2026.
+The provisional answer key for session 1 (Paper 1) was released on February 4, and students had until February 6, 2026, to file their objections.
+The provisional key for Paper 2 was released from February 19 to 20, 2026.

 NTA released the exact JEE Main 2026 exam dates and City Intimation Slip for Session 1 on January 8, 2026, on its official website jeemain.nta.ac.in.
 The tentative dates were released on October 31, 2025, for both sessions.

 JEE Main 2026 Application Form for Session 1 was released on October 31, 2025.
 Candidates were allowed to fill out the application form online on jeemain.nta.ac.in by November 27, 2025.
-The JEE Main 2026 Application form for Session 2 started on February 1, 2026, and will run through February 25, 2026, up to 9:00 PM, while fee payments will last till 11:50 PM.

-This year the JEE Main 2026 exam will be conducted under the supervision of the IIT Roorkee.
+This year, the JEE Main 2026 exam will be conducted under the supervision of the IIT Roorkee.

 The JEE Main 2026 Notification was released for public observation on October 31, 2025, for both sessions.
 Students who have completed their 12th standard or are pursuing it are eligible to apply for the exam.